 We were with friends in Paris the other weekend who came over to England from the states recently.
 Once we started talking about life in Germany, I started to remember how different things are here.
-The streets are impeccably clean, everyone drives Mercedes or BMW or Porsche or Audi (or Maserati or Lamborghini), shops are always closed on Sundays, bars stay open until 7am and then the after parties open (we’ve never stayed up long enough for that..yet), the beer is cheaper than water, the wine is cheaper than water, water costs money and tap water is considered dirty, the entire drinking culture is completely different, the kaffee and kuchen afternoons, elderly people are respected, children are loved, dogs are welcome in nearly every store and restaurant, and walking and biking everywhere is considered normal.
+The streets are impeccably clean, everyone drives Mercedes or BMW or Porsche or Audi (or Maserati or Lamborghini), shops are always closed on Sundays, bars stay open until 7am and then the after parties open (we’ve never stayed up long enough for that..yet), the beer is cheaper than water, the wine is cheaper than water, water costs money and tap water is considered dirty, the entire drinking culture is completely different, the kaffee and kuchen (coffee and cake) afternoon culture, elderly people are respected, you see 80 year old women riding their bicycles to the store to get groceries, children are loved, dogs are welcome in nearly every store and restaurant, and walking and biking everywhere is considered normal.
 I could go on and on about all the things I love about Germany, but that is a post in itself (and I’ve mentioned it at least a few times in other posts!).

 So before we made the move to Germany we heard from more than a few people what we should expect, or they believed that Germany was a certain way based on…well…I don’t know what the basis was.
 Since Germany is so far away, all of these things seemed plausible at the time, and we thought they were true until we moved over here.
 In case you’ve heard these rumors about Germany, I’m here to put them to rest.

 1. Oh wow you’re moving to Europe?
 I wouldn’t want to live there, it’s not safe.